javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 };
 ```

+Here the function is created and assigned to the variable explicitly, like any other value.
+No matter, how the function is defined -- it's just a value, stored in the variable `sayHi`.

 The meaning of these code samples is the same: "create a function and put it into the variable `sayHi`".

-No matter, how the function is defined -- it's just a value, stored in the variable `sayHi`.

 We can even print out that value using `alert`: